Best Practices for Social Media Discovery

 Attorneys and their clients may be subject to sanctions for failing to preserve relevant evidence.
 Cases in which attorneys and clients have deleted information from social media accounts have led to sanctions ranging from requiring parties to provide the missing information to instructing a jury to consider any missing information to be against the involved party.
 In some instances, technology enables accounts to be rewound and missing or removed information to be found and admitted as evidence when not properly preserved.

-Our team of experienced analysts can export and preserve social media and online evidence and provide curated reports ready to use in your investigation.
+Our team of experienced analysts can export and preserve social media and online evidence.
+We regularly provide curated reports with relevant results for use in your investigations.
 SMI analysts are accredited in social media research to ensure compliance and produce the highest quality search results.

 Contact us today to learn more about how SMI Aware can help.